David-Desmaisons/Vue.D3.sunburst/README.md

 - `arc-identification` ***Function*** (*optional*) `default: 'recursiveName'`

-   Function used to identify an arc, will be used during graph updates. (node: Object) => id: String
+   Function used to identify an arc, will be used during graph updates. (nodeD3: Object) => id: String

 ## Installation